 At Trevillet in the parish of Tintagel, on a pile of rocks, deep in the woods, lay the chapel of St Nectan.
 The chapel was concealed with trees from passers-by but visible to those out at sea.
 In the tower of his chapel, St Nectan hung a silver bell, which he would ring to warn sailors of a coming storm.
 Sailors came to know the ringing of the bell and took the sound as a sign St Nectan was praying for them, they would be safe from harm on the stormy seas.

 At that time there was a struggle within the church.
-St Nectan was very wary of incoming Romans and their threat to his celtic faith.
+St Nectan was very wary of incomers from the Church of Rome and their threat to his celtic faith.
 He prophesied this faith would be almost lost save for a tiny spark.
 He told the people of Tintagel he was going to hide his bell within the rocks of the Kieve.
 The bell was to be left there until a time when true faith was restored to Cornwall.
 ‘My bell will only ring for a true believer!’ he said.
 Nectan rang his bell three times and dropped it into the waters of the Kieve where it disappeared never yet to be found.

 Some time after this St Nectan died.
 As if out of nowhere, two strange sisters came and buried St Nectan, his treasure and possessions from the chapel in a large chest.
 They diverted the course of the river and dug a hole big enough for the chest.
 They buried the chest and in an instant, the river flowed back over the buried saint..